-At a White House Rose Garden ceremony this morning, President Obama signed a policy calling on two federal agencies to develop national standards for fuel economy and greenhouse gas emissions for medium and heavy trucks.
+WASHINGTON - At a White House Rose Garden ceremony, President Obama signed a policy calling on two federal agencies to develop national standards for fuel economy and greenhouse gas emissions for medium and heavy trucks, according to truckinginfo.com.

 "This will bring down costs for transporting goods, serving businesses and consumers alike," Obama said.
 "We estimate that we can increase fuel economy by as much as 25 percent in tractor-trailers using technologies that already exist."